Hema6-ai/Unified-Predictive-Intelligence-Decision-System/README.md

 Test set for final business evaluation

+                             5. Modeling Approach
-Models Implemented
+5.1 Models Implemented

-Logistic Regression as an interpretable baseline
+Logistic Regression (baseline and interpretability)

-Decision Tree as a high-variance reference model
+Decision Tree (high-variance reference)

-Random Forest as the final production candidate
+Random Forest (final production candidate)

-Model Performance Summary
+5.2 Model Selection Rationale

-Logistic Regression provides stability but underfits.
+Logistic Regression underfits complex patterns

-Decision Tree achieves perfect training accuracy but overfits.
+Decision Tree overfits training data

-Random Forest balances bias and variance and performs best on unseen data.
+Random Forest provides the best bias-variance trade-off

 The Random Forest model is selected for downstream decision analysis.

-Business-Aware Evaluation
+                                 6. Model Evaluation

-Evaluation goes beyond standard accuracy metrics and includes:
+Evaluation includes both statistical and business-oriented metrics:

+Accuracy

 Precision

 Recall

-F1-score
+F1-Score

 ROC-AUC

-The positive class is explicitly defined to ensure meaningful interpretation of recall and precision in a risk context.
+The positive class is explicitly defined to ensure correct interpretation of recall and precision for risk assessment.

-Threshold Optimization
+                     7. Business Cost-Aware Threshold Optimization

-Rather than using a default probability threshold, the system evaluates multiple thresholds and selects the one that maximizes business value.
+Instead of using a fixed probability threshold, UPIDS evaluates multiple thresholds and selects the one that maximizes business value.

-For each threshold:

-Predictions are converted into decisions

-Business costs are applied

-Net financial impact is calculated
+7.1 Cost Function

-Net Impact Formula:
+Net Impact is computed as:

 Net Impact = (True Positives × Cost of False Negative) − (False Positives × Cost of False Positive)

-This approach ensures the model supports optimal decision-making instead of purely statistical performance.

-Decision Policy Output

-Each instance receives:

-A predicted risk probability

-A decision label:
+This ensures decisions are financially optimized rather than statistically convenient.

+                          8. Decision Intelligence Layer

+Each prediction is converted into a business action:

-INTERVENE for high-risk cases
+INTERVENE for high-risk predictions

-APPROVE for low-risk cases
+APPROVE for low-risk predictions

-This converts the model from a prediction engine into an operational decision system.
+This transforms the model into an operational decision system rather than a passive predictor.

-Explainability and Governance
+                       9. Explainability and Model Governance

-Model explainability is implemented using SHAP to:
+Explainability is implemented using SHAP to:

 Identify globally important features

-Understand feature influence on predictions
+Explain model behavior

 Support transparency and regulatory review

-Explainability is treated as a governance requirement, not an optional add-on.
+Explainability is treated as a core system requirement, not an optional enhancement.

-Final Recommendations
+                              10. Final Recommendations

-Deploy the Random Forest model for production use
+Deploy the Random Forest model in production

-Use the optimized probability threshold rather than a fixed default
+Use the optimized probability threshold instead of a default value

-Focus intervention strategies on high-risk predictions
+Focus interventions on high-risk predictions

-Continuously monitor prediction distributions and business impact metrics
+Continuously monitor business impact metrics and prediction drift

-Key Takeaways
+                                   11. Key Takeaways

-This project is a decision intelligence system, not a simple ML model
+This is a decision intelligence system, not just a machine learning model

-Business cost optimization is more important than raw accuracy
+Business cost optimization matters more than raw accuracy

-Threshold selection directly impacts financial outcomes
+Threshold selection directly affects financial outcomes

 Explainability enables trust, adoption, and governance

-Project Status
+                             12. Project Status

 Business framing: Complete